 - They love praise and lots of pets.

-- Avoid your Golden Chow getting hip dysplasia by asking to see breeding papers of the parents.
+- Minimize the risk of joint dysplasia by asking to see the breeding papers of the parents.

 - It’s in your best interest to see the papers of their parents from a breeder.

 - This is also great for determining the temperament of the puppy as well.